CumpsD/second-brain/Shooting/Maintenance/Bolt Action Rifle.md

 * Use nylon brushes.

+### Safety Check

+* Point the rifle in a safe direction.
+* Remove magazines.
+* Pull the bolt back.
+* Inspect the chamber, turn head and inspect again.
+* Perform a control shot and put fire selector in safe.

+### Cleaning the bolt and bolt carrier

+* Remove the bolt carrier.
+* Wipe down everything.
+* Clean with C4 Carbon Remover and a brush.
+* Pay attention to the extractor and ejector, use a cleaning pick if needed.
+* Clean until patches remain clean.
+* Put a drop of oil on the sides, bolt assembly and locking lugs.
+* Wipe the oil in, use a cotton swab for difficult places.

+### Cleaning the chamber

+* Apply cleaner on a brush and clean out the chamber.
+* Wipe the area and repeat until it comes out clean.

 ### Cleaning the barrel

+> **Only push patches through the bore in ONE direction.**

 * Inspect the bore for obstructions.
 * Use a boreguide to insert cleaning rod.